WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/WaterAllocation_WaterUse_TCEQ/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE site-specific amount* specific columns.
 - Assign agency info to the *WaDE site-specific amount* specific columns.
-See *XXssdw_DivisionAndWithdrawlSitesSchema Mapping to WaDE.xslx* for specific details.
+See *TCEQ_Allocation and Water Use Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *Amount* = extract from **DIV** values.
     - *AssociatedNativeAllocationIDs* = **Water Right ID** input.